paulkazusek/wordpress-themes/README.md

-# WordPress Theme Mind The Gab
+# WordPress Themes

+The development repository for themes maintained by [Paul Kazusek](https://github.com/paulkazusek).